vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

   +------------------+------+----------+-----------------+--------------+----------------------+
   ```

-6. Log into the secondary cluster, add the Storage hosts, and check the status of the drainer.
+6. Log into the slave cluster, add the Storage hosts, and check the status of the drainer.

   ```ngql
   nebula> ADD HOSTS 192.168.10.102:9779;